alcohols page header image, students working in the lab

 primary alcohols secondary alcohols tertiary alcohols

-contain 2 hydrogen atoms and one alkyl group(R) attached to the carbon bonded to the -OH functional group contain 1 hydrogen atom and two alkyl groups(R) attached to the carbon bonded to the -OH functional group contain three alkyl groups(R) attached to the carbon bonded to the -OH functional group
+contain 2 hydrogen atoms and one alkyl group (R) attached to the carbon bonded to the -OH functional group contain 1 hydrogen atom and two alkyl groups (R) attached to the carbon bonded to the -OH functional group contain three alkyl groups (R) attached to the carbon bonded to the -OH functional group

 Many of the reactions of alcohols are the same, since they they all contain the same hydroxyl functional group (R-OH).
-However one area where the reactions of primary, secondary and tertiary alcohols is different is in their reactions with oxidising agents such as acidified potassium dichromate..
+However one area where the reactions of primary, secondary and tertiary alcohols is different is in their reactions with oxidising agents such as acidified potassium dichromate.

-Oxididation of alcohols
+Oxidation of alcohols

-The definition which is used simply depends on the actual chemistry taking place, bear in mind that no matter what definition is used they all amount to the same thing, we just use the definition that helps explain most clearly the chemistry taking place.
-Here it is simplest to think about oxidation as the loss of hydrogen.
-To oxidise an alcohol two atoms of hydrogen are removed by the oxidising agent.
-To help you grasp what is happening when an alcohol is oxidised I have colour coded all the hydrogen atoms in the different types of alcohols brown, as shown in the image opposite.
+The definition which is used simply depends on the actual chemistry taking place, bear in mind that no matter which definition is used they all amount to the same thing, we just use the definition that helps explain most clearly the chemistry taking place.
+In the oxidation of alcohols which we are about to discuss it is best to think about oxidation in terms of the loss of hydrogen atoms.

 Looking at the image you can see that primary alcohols are oxidised to form aldehydes, while secondary alcohols are oxidised to form ketones.
-Tertiary alcohols are not able to be oxidised with acidified potassium dichromate.
+Tertiary alcohols are not readily oxidised.

-The oxidising agent which is most commonly used to oxidise alcohols is potassium dichromate (K2Cr2O72-).
+The oxidising agent which is most commonly used to oxidise alcohols is acidified potassium dichromate (K2Cr2O7).
 Potassium dichromate is an orange coloured solid which is a powerful oxidising agent, the chromium atoms in the solid dichromate have an oxidation state of +6 and this means they make excellent electron acceptors or oxidising agents.
 However in order to act as an oxidising agent it needs to be dissolved in acid, 1M sulfuric acid is normally used for this purpose.

 Mild oxidation of alcohols